isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 For more information on full SDF opt-out criteria, click [here](/health/shn/sdf).

-From 8 September 2021, [fully vaccinated travellers](/health/vtsg) who are departing from Germany or Brunei Darussalam for Singapore, will not be required to serve a Stay-Home Notice.
+[Fully vaccinated travellers](/health/vtsg) utilising the Vaccinated Travel Lane are not be required to serve a Stay-Home Notice.
 For more information on the Vaccinated Travel Lane (VTL), click <a href="/vtl/requirements-and-process">here</a>.

 Click here to [Go Back To Top](#top).